microsoft/WhatTheHack/052-SAPAppModernization/Coach/README.md

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-- Every team should have an Azure subscription with $650 credit.
+- Every team should have an Azure subscription with at least $650 credit available.
 Any team member can share a subscription with other members by providing contributor access to other team members.
 - Each team also requires access to the Microsoft Power Platform.
 At least one team member should have [M365 E5 subscription](https://go.microsoft.com/fwlink/p/?LinkID=698279)  and add other team members temporarily during the hack.
 Each team member should have licenses for Microsoft Power Apps plan 2 Trial, for Microsoft Power Automate free and ideally a Microsoft 365 E5 developer tenant.
 - [Challenge 1](../Student/Challenge-01.md), the Participant will need authorization to create an Azure Active Directory Service Principal with the Contributor Role (or have one provided prior to beginning the challenge).
 - Challenge 1, one of the participants will require access to the [SAP Cloud Appliance Library](https://cal.sap.com) with an appropriate user linked to their subscription.
 That can be either an S-User given to you by your admin or a so called P-User, that you can create from the SAP community yourself.
 For the P-User navigate to the [SAP community](https://community.sap.com/), click login and register a new user, activate it using the activation email.
 Depending on existing relationships to [SAP Universal ID](https://account.sap.com/core/create/landing), you will need to use that password.
-- All team members can use default powerapp environment or if your license permits can create other environments.
+- All team members can use a default Power App environment or if your license permits can create other environments.
 - (Optionally) Identify or deploy a [developer instance of Azure APIM](https://docs.microsoft.com/en-us/azure/api-management/get-started-create-service-instance) to save time.

 ## Repository Contents